 For your first filter, you won’t be using any of the dropdowns for Watchlist, Watchmap, or Object Annotators, you’ll fill in the black textarea labelled SELECT COLUMNS and WHERE.

-Type these lines in the SELECT COLUMNS.
-Each line is explained in the dropdown.
+Type the black lines below in the SELECT COLUMNS.

 Notice that as you type, the intelligent autocomplete makes suggestions.
 Don’t forget the comma at the end.

 The word mean is because this is the average position of the multiple alerts that are part of the same object.
 Don’t forget the comma at the end.

 The g or r magnitude for the most recent alert.
 Each alert is done with one of the filters, so either

 rmag will be

 This SQL fragment subtracts the Julian Day now from the Julian Day of the alert, and renames the result as